 “The 4-(dimethylamino) cinnamaldehyde (DMAC) assay is the preferred method for quantification of soluble (extractable) PAC,” says Krueger.
 “This method was included in the 2016 American Herbal Pharmacopeia cranberry monograph, a guidance document for standards of analysis and quality control.
 A detailed discussion on the advantages of the DMAC method can be found in the publication by Krueger et al.

-By quantifying cranberry ingredients’ insoluble PACs, the butanol test method will now open up doors to new research and science to take cranberry beyond UTI and two areas such as gut health.
+By quantifying cranberry ingredients’ insoluble PACs, the butanol test method will now open up doors to new research and science to take cranberry beyond UTIs and to areas such as gut health.